bebasid/bebasid/README.en.md

 ## Terms and Conditions

-By using the BebasID application, you are deemed to have read, understood, and agreed to all the rules that we have made and you accept all the consequences that will arise.
+By using the BebasID application, you are deemed to have read, understood, and agreed to all the rules we have made and accept all the consequences that will arise.
 If you do not agree to accept the existing rules, then you are not allowed to use the BebasID application.
 For more information about the rules, you can see them on the page.
 [RULES](https://github.com/bebasid/bebasid/blob/master/dev/readme/RULES.md).

 <br>

-<p align="center">Share this project/p>
+<p align="center">Share this project</p>
 <div id="sosial">
  <p align="center">
   <a href="https://twitter.com/intent/tweet?text=https%3A//github.com/bebasid/bebasid"><img src="https://img.shields.io/badge/Twitter-white?style=for-the-badge&logo=twitter&logoColor=black"/></a>